 If your children are eligible for CHIP, they would not be eligible for any costs breaks on Marketplace insurance.
 It would likely be more affordable to cover your children through CHIP.
 Remember, you and other family members may be eligible for savings on Marketplace coverage.

 If my children can get CHIP, but I don’t qualify for Medicaid, how can I get insured?

 You may be able to get coverage through the Marketplace and get lower costs on your monthly premiums or out-of-pocket costs.
-Starting November 1st, 2014, you can fill out the Marketplace application.
-We’ll tell you which programs you and your family qualify for, including private insurance and any cost savings.
+Fill out the Marketplace application and we’ll tell you which programs you and your family qualify for, including private insurance and any cost savings.
 You can apply even if some family members already have health coverage.

 What are my health coverage options if I’m unemployed?

 If you’re unemployed, you may qualify for Medicaid, the Children’s Health Insurance Program, or lower costs on Marketplace insurance based on your income.

 Your options depend on your household income.